Homebrew/legacy-homebrew/doc/docker.md

     docker run -d -p 8090:8090 velvia/spark-jobserver:0.5.2-SNAPSHOT

-This will start job server on port 8090 in a container, and expose that port to the host on which you run the container.
+This will start job server on port 8090 in a container, with H2 database and Mesos support, and expose that port to the host on which you run the container.

 If you would like to debug job server using JMX / VisualVM etc., then also expose port 9999.